deNBI/cloud-user-docs/wiki/Tutorials/ObjectStorage/index.md

 ### Object storage access

 Depending on the cloud site the object storage is based on different storage backends.
-It can be accessed using the [https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html](S3-API).
-SThese APIs differ in their terminology, capabilities and respective tools: Objects are stored in containers (swift) or buckets (s3).
+It can be accessed using the [S3-API](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html).
+These APIs differ in their terminology, capabilities and respective tools: Objects are stored in containers (swift) or buckets (s3).
 Access is controlled via access control lists (s3 and swift) or via policies (only s3).